Marco Rubio: Elections and concurrent employment

 In late 1999, a special election was called to fill the seat for the 111th House District in the Florida House of Representatives, representing Miami.
 It was considered a safe Republican seat, so Rubio's main challenge was to win the GOP nomination.
 He campaigned as a moderate, advocating tax cuts and early childhood education.

-Rubio placed second in the Republican primary on December 14, 1999, but won the runoff election for the Republican nomination, defeating Angel Zayon (a television and radio reporter who was popular with Cuban exiles) by just 64 votes.
-He then defeated Democrat Anastasia Garcia with 72% of the vote in a January 25, 2000, special election.
+Rubio placed second in the Republican primary on December 14, 1999, but won the runoff election for the Republican nomination, defeating Angel Zayon (a television and radio reporter who was popular with Cuban exiles) by 64 votes.
+He defeated Democrat Anastasia Garcia with 72% of the vote in a January 25, 2000, special election.

 In November 2000, Rubio was reelected unopposed.
 In 2002, he was reelected to a second term unopposed.
 In 2004, he was reelected to a third term with 66% of the vote.
 In 2006, he was reelected to a fourth term unopposed.

-Rubio spent almost nine years in the Florida House of Representatives.
-Since the Florida legislative session officially lasted only sixty days, he spent about half of each year in Miami, where he practiced law, first at a law firm that specialized in land use and zoning until 2014 when he took a position with Broad and Cassel, a Miami law and lobbying firm (though state law precluded him from engaging in lobbying or introducing legislation on behalf of the firm's clients).
+Rubio served in the Florida House of Representatives for nearly nine years.
+Since the Florida legislative session officially lasted only 60 days, he spent about half of each year in Miami, where he practiced law.
+He worked at a law firm that specialized in land use and zoning until 2014, when he took a position with Broad and Cassel, a Miami law and lobbying firm.
+(State law precluded him from engaging in lobbying or introducing legislation on behalf of the firm's clients).